diondlewis/webopt/README.md

 ##PageSpeed Score

-I have optimized index.html to achieve at least a 90 PageSpeed score.
+index.html achieves a PageSpeed score of at least 90 for Mobile and Desktop.

-#### Critical Rendering Path - index.html achieves a PageSpeed score of at least 90 for Mobile and Desktop:
+#### Critical Rendering Path:

 * Used Adobe Photoshop to resize and compress pizzaria.jpg
 * Add a media query for print.css